 How is a lease different from a purchase?

-Equipment acquired under a Fair Market Value lease is returned at the end of the term for Apple to re-sell at its then-current market value.
+Equipment acquired under an Apple Flex Lease is returned at the end of the term for Apple to re-sell at its then-current market value.
 Because equipment is returned at the end of term, the total term payments are lower than purchasing outright.
-The Fair Market Value lease is best suited for departments that adhere to a life cycle management strategy that prevents equipment obsolescence.
+The Flex Lease is best suited for departments that adhere to a life cycle management strategy that prevents equipment obsolescence.

 What is the minimum purchase amount for a lease?